sebastienfouss/loxone_mqttsn/README.md

 # loxone_mqttsn
 MQTT-SN client for Loxone

-The purpose of this project is the implementation of a MQTT-SN client in Loxone.
+### Why a MQTT-SN client for Loxone ?

-### Why a MQTT-SN client
+Loxone is a great platform, but for there is no possibility to ingegrate it natively with a MQTT broker.
-Loxone is a great platform, but for whatever reason it cannot integrate natively with a MQTT broker.
+Solutions exist (for example, a Node Red gateway between MQTT broker and Loxone), but I wanted a solution that does not imply an intermediate layer between Loxone and the broker.

-Solutions exist (for example, a Node Red gateway between MQTT broker and Loxone), but I wanted a solution that does not imply an intermdiate layer between Loxone and the broker.
+In order to implement this, a couple of limitations have to be considered:

 ### Loxone limitations 1: Virtual Inputs and Outputs
 1. <b>Virtual Output:</b> the source port of an UDP connection is unknown to the user, making it impossible to monitor the replies from the server in a bidirectional communication